PedroMMarinho/FEUP-SGI/pw2/README.md

     - **Aspect Ratio Correctness:** All screen-space effects (circular clips, crosshairs) dynamically update their `aspectRatio` uniform on window resize, guaranteeing that circles remain perfect circles on any display resolution.

 #### Week 10: Particle Systems
-***TODO***
 ![Week 10 Demo](screenshots/week10_demo.gif)
 > *Fig 9.
 Marine snow with physics collision.*

 - **Implementation:**
     - **Marine Snow:** Created a custom particle system (`THREE.Points`) to simulate organic debris falling through the water column.
+The system handles thousands of particles with individual physics (gravity, drift, sway).
-    - **Rising Bubbles:** Following the logic of the marine snow, a bubble particle system was implemented.
-These particles originate from a newly added **Rift** terrain feature and rise toward the surface.
+    - **Rising Bubbles (Rift Vents):** Implemented a specialized bubble system (`BubbleColumns`) that spawns rising particles exclusively from the deep terrain rifts.
+These particles have randomized lifetimes and rise towards the surface before resetting.
-    - **Rift Terrain:** The rift was created by applying a secondary, sharper displacement pass on top of the standard terrain segments.
-To distinguish it visually, a custom shader was used to blend and apply multiple textures specifically within the rift's interior.
-    - **Sand Puffs:** This feature reuses the core marine snow particle visuals.
-Using the Raycasting method developed in Week 6, the system detects the exact point where a user clicks the seabed.
-If the intersection occurs on a "sand" texture (and not within the rift), a cluster of particles is spawned at that point and launched outwards to simulate a cloud of disturbed sediment.
-    - **Distance-Based** Simulation: As a performance measure to reduce unnecessary CPU overhead, a `simulateDistance` parameter was added to the particle objects.
-If the distance between the camera and a particle exceeds this threshold, the particle’s physics and updates are skipped, ensuring the engine only processes active elements in the user's immediate vicinity.
+    - **Sand Puffs:** Interactive particle effect.
+When the user clicks on the sandy seabed (using the raycasting system), a burst of sand particles (`SandSystem`) is emitted.
+These particles follow a parabolic trajectory (hemisphere distribution) and settle back onto the terrain.

 - **Refinements:**
-    - **Physics Interaction:** The snow doesn't ignore the environment.
-Each particle queries the terrain's exact height (using the CPU-side displacement data from Week 7) to physically land, bounce slightly, and settle on the seabed before fading out.
+    - **Physics Interaction:** The marine snow interacts with the terrain.
+Particles query the CPU-side height map to detect collisions with the seabed.
+Upon landing, they perform a small bounce based on a restitution coefficient before settling and fading out.
+    - **Thermal Vents:** Particles near the rift zone react to the "heat".
+If marine snow drifts close to a rift vent, it changes color (glowing orange/red) and is pushed upward or destroyed, simulating the thermal currents.
+    - **Efficient Recycling:** All particle systems utilize object pooling (recycling).
+Instead of creating/destroying `THREE.Points` every frame (which would cause garbage collection stutters), particles are simply reset and repositioned when they die or exit the view volume.

 ### Extras